Ryan-DowlingSoka/UnrealImporterRules-Python/README.md

 These queries are then instantiated in the `queries` parameter of a `Rule`

 Other types of queries you could choose to complete might be tests on specific data in the asset.
 For example, `.fbx` files can have `MetadataTags` that can get created by software like Maya and saved into the files.
-You could create a `MetadataTags` query looking for particular metadata tags that are created at import time, and do specific actions based on whether or not that tag exists.
+You can use the `CheckAssetTag` query looking for particular metadata tags that are created at import time, and do specific actions based on whether or not that tag exists.

 Complex boolean groupings like `query1 and query2 but not query3` aren't supported by the framework, buy could be done so easily by creating a `AND` or `OR` set of composite queries that could *wrap* other queries.

 ### Actions